What can I use instead of lube?

 In this post, I’ll explain what a homemade lube is and how to use natural ingredients to DIY lube.
-I’ll also tell you about a fantastic natural personal lube option that is as good as a homemade one.
+I’ll also tell you about a fantastic natural personal lube option that is better than a homemade one.

 Here’s what I’ll cover:

 - What is a Homemade Lube?

 As the name suggests, a homemade lube is a lubricant that you do-it-yourself with some staples available around the house.

 It could be natural oils (like coconut, avocado oil, olive oil or jojoba oil), cocoa butter, shea butter, or even cannabis oil.